Admit it. Your childhood was like this at some point.

 Also, Watterson revealed in one of the anthologies that after winning the right to lay out his Sunday strips however he wanted, he discovered that crafting the new, more artistic strips took several times longer than the old, formulaic ones.

 In-universe: Calvin saves a snowball from winter in the freezer in order to throw it at Susie in June.
 Guess who ends up being hit by the snowball.

-Hollywood Pudgy: Discussed in-universe in the arc when Calvin joins the school baseball team.
-Calvin complains to Susie at the bus stop about how lucky she is to be a girl and not be expected to play sports, to which she comments, "On the other hand, boys aren't expected to be 20 pounds underweight."
+Hollywood Pudgy: Discussed in-universe in the baseball team arc.
+Calvin complains to Susie at the bus stop about how lucky she is to be a girl and not be expected to play sports, to which she comments, "On the other hand, boys aren't expected to spend their life 20 pounds underweight."

 Horrible Camping Trip: Calvin and his family have been on a number of these, the worst being the trip where it began raining the moment the trip began and cleared up the moment the trip ended.

 Calvin: (whispering gleefully) Do you know what all of Dad's words meant?
 Hobbes: (whispering) No, but I wrote 'em down so we can look them up later.